qualityshepherd/brine/posts/accidental_indieweb.md

 title: Accidental IndieWeb
 date: 2026-03-10
 description: How rewriting my blog software accidentally led me to the IndieWeb.
-tags: feedi, indieweb, blog update,
+tags: feedi, indieweb, blog update
 ---

 For the past week I've been rewriting the software I use to run this blog.
 Yes...
 I'm _that_ kind of dummy.
 The kind that writes their own blog software. ¯\\\_(ツ)_/¯ For years, this blog has been a static website, written in markdown and hosted on Github Pages.
 Total cost: $0.